 The purpose of this clinical study is to test the hypothesis that market released Cardiac Resynchronization Therapy (CRT) devices which contain the AdaptivCRT® (aCRT) algorithm have a superior outcome compared to standard CRT devices in CRT indicated patients with normal atrio-ventricular (AV) conduction and left bundle branch block (LBBB).

 Early Feasibility of the Mitralign Percutaneous Tricuspid Valve Annuloplasty System (PTVAS)

-This study is looking for patients who have a “leaky” tricuspid valve in the heart.
+SCOUT: This study is looking for patients who have a “leaky” tricuspid valve in the heart.
 The leakage of blood is also called regurgitation.
-The tricuspid valve is located within the right side of the heart.
-Th…
+The tricuspid valve is located within the right side of the he…

 aMAZE Study: LAA Ligation Adjunctive to PVI for Persistent or Longstanding Persistent Atrial Fibrillation